oecd-nea/Nosy.jl/README.md

    1 │ 50373.4  5628.94          0.0
 ```

-As we have defined `evalprice=true` at the grid node instantiation, we can calculate the hourly electricity price (€/MWh) as the dual of the "consumption >= production" constraint at each hour.
+As we have defined `evalprice=true` at the grid node instantiation, we can calculate the hourly electricity price (€/MWh) as the dual of the "production >= consumption" constraint at each hour.
 Please note: the dual is not available in problems with integer constraints.

 ```
 julia> p = dualprice(result.nodes["grid"]); # binds a price vector to p